 To create a collection using a managed integration with an external data source (such as MongoDB or

-Amazon S3), you will first have to set up the respective integration by following instructions in
+Amazon S3), first set up the respective integration using the instructions in the

-the Integrations section.
-We generally recommend mapping each data source (e.g.
+Integrations section.
+We generally recommend mapping each data source (such as

-MongoDB collection, DynamoDB table, Kafka topic) to a single collection, and joining those
+MongoDB collection, DynamoDB table, or Kafka topic) to a single collection, and joining those

 collections at query time using